 that would have resulted in a decent sequel.
 Taking a shot in the dark with any one of these ideas should have yielded something worthwhile.
 But for reasons beyond comprehension, instead of trying to provide a solid answer to its mysteries or even using it to flesh out its world's lore, they threw that all away.
 And for what you may ask?
 Well, lolis, forced comedy, talking squirrels, character resets, raging alcoholics and a sleuth of more idiotic plot twists.

 Still wondering why and how the Heaven/Hell Gates appeared?
 Still wondering why they brought on an augmented sky that warped into the new one?
 Still wondering why contractors and dolls became a product of this?
 Still wondering why their lives are correlated with fallen stars?
 Still wondering what the motivation of the syndicate was?
 Still trying to decipher this show's bullshit?...
 Well, join the club.
-In this follow-up season, the writers said "fuck it" once again, as they followed up the events of the first season by managing to create something that felt terribly dated from the moment it came off the assembly line.
+In this second season, the writers said "fuck it" once again, as they followed up the events of the first by managing to create something that felt terribly dated from the moment it rolled off the assembly line.
 It's a husk of the show's former self in every regard.
 The story, despite being more streamlined this time around, was still very uneventful.
-All it does was drag us along to a shoehorned-in finale that does nothing but brings up a dozen more questions that will inevitably be left unanswered.
+All it does was drag us along to a nonsense-filled finale that will likely leave all its mysteries and hackneyed bullshit permanently unanswered.
 It's the kind of narrative structure when the intent felt like reverse-engineering gone wrong.
 This is studio Bones after all.
 A studio that's become infamous for thrusting their own concepts up their asses.

-DTB went from passable action romp to inflated pseudo-concepts.
-And as if that wasn't enough, now It felt like the staff gave up on having decent coherency among its made up thematic jargon and settled for whatever came to mind instead.
+The 1st season of DTB went from passable action romp to inflated pseudo-concepts by the final stretch of it.
+And as if that wasn't enough, now it felt like the staff gave up on having decent coherency among its pseudo-thematic jargon and settled for whatever came to mind instead.
 So this time around, even the pseudo-concepts don't make sense.
 Like a rough draft of a script passed along a circle of "fuck its" and shoulder shrugs, as they rake in the money, tossing what little ideas they had towards the finished product without so much as batting an eye.

-Speaking of tossing shit together, the art seemed to have become victim of complacency as well.
+Speaking of tossing shit together, the art seemed to have become a victim of complacency as well.